Complaining about a councillor

 - take no further action

-If the standards sub-committee determines that there is no breach of the code of conduct, this decision is final and there is no appeal process for the complainant.
+If the initial assessment determines that there is no breach of the code of conduct, this decision is final and there is no appeal process for the complainant.

-If the standards sub-committee refers the matter for investigation, then following the completion of an investigation, a hearing will be set up at which the question of whether there has been a breach of the code of conduct will be decide.
-The hearing panel will decide what penalty, if any, is to be imposed.
+If the complaint is referred for investigation, then following the completion of an investigation, a hearing will be set up at which the question of whether there has been a breach of the code of conduct will be decide.
+The hearing panel will decide whether a sanction is appropriate